isbeorn/nina.docs/docs/tabs/flatwizard.md

     * Pressing this button will lead to Flat Wizard re-starting from the Flat Min Exposure as set in the settings (3)

 5. **Continue**
-    * This button will continue the flat capture with any new settings (3)
+    * This button will continue the flat capture with the currently determined exposure time, even if outside the defined threshold

 6. **Cancel Flat Wizard**
     * This button will abort Flat Wizard's sequence